-County Durham has around 516,000 people living in about 228,000 households.
-The county covers an area of 223,260 hectares (2230 square kilometres/862 square miles) with 12 major centres of population including Durham City, Chester-le-Street, Newton Aycliffe, Consett and Peterlee.
+County Durham has around 530,100 people living in about 246,380 households.
+The county covers an area of 223,260 hectares (2230 square kilometres/862 square miles) with 21 settlements with an estimated population of over 5,000 people including Durham City, Chester-le-Street, Newton Aycliffe, Consett and Peterlee.

 Continued investment and the arrival of a range of new hi-tech businesses including telecommunications, advanced electronics and pharmaceutical and bio-tech companies have helped industry to diversify and grow in the county.
 Businesses in County Durham are adding to the success of the economy not only within the county but also in the North East of England and the rest of the country.

 - 16,029 people work for Durham County Council (ONS Quarterly Public Sector Survey, quarter 3, 2019/20)

 - County Durham households generate 226,000 tonnes of waste a year.
 (2018/9)

 - There are 266 state-funded schools in the county (2020)